16.4 C

 Trump’s appearance at the Libertarian National Convention in Washington on May 25, 2024, proved equally unwelcoming.
 He was booed and heckled by a raucous audience, with scattered cheers from a smaller pro-Trump faction drowned out by jeers.
 One attendee shouted that Trump “should have taken a bullet.”

-The day before Trump’s speech, NBC News reported that one party member proposed the assembly “go tell Donald Trump to go f— himself,” drawing applause.
-Trump pressed on anyway, telling the crowd, “If I wasn’t a Libertarian before, I sure as hell am a Libertarian now.”
+The day before Trump’s speech, NBC News reported that one party member proposed the assembly “go tell Donald Trump to go **** himself,” drawing applause.
+Trump pressed on anyway, telling the crowd, “If I wasn’t a Libertarian before, I sure as **** am a Libertarian now.”

 The Institute of Peace event was meant to be friendlier ground than a stadium or a libertarian floor fight.
 Ellison’s presence reflected Silicon Valley’s warming posture toward the administration.
 Weiss, recently installed atop CBS News, represented a media establishment that Trump allies have argued is realigning.

 The boos suggested otherwise — that even rooms designed to flatter the president can turn, and that the gap between staged adulation and unscripted reaction continues to widen as the 2026 midterms approach.
+Two days later, that gap turned dangerous: on April 25, 2026, a gunman opened fire near the security checkpoint at the White House Correspondents’ Dinner at the Washington Hilton, where Trump was in attendance.
+The suspect, Cole Tomas Allen, was charged on April 27 with attempting to assassinate the president — the third such attempt on Trump’s life since 2024.

 - Advertisement -